 56. Go Glamping

 Have you ever tried glamping?
-New accommodation are always being explored and this one is a fresh new accommodation movement that appeals to a hybrid of outdoor/luxury travel.
+New accommodations are always being explored and this one is a fresh new accommodation movement that appeals to a hybrid of outdoor/luxury travel.

 One of the best glamping setups in the country can be found at Huon Valley Glamping.
 If you’re looking for a unique and fun thing to do in Tasmania, definitely check them out!